deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

    - data required to train your model (embeddings, etc.);
    - a pretrained model if available (provided not for all configs).

-Or run :class:`~deeppavlov.pipeline_manager.PipelineManager` in code:
+Also you can run :class:`~deeppavlov.pipeline_manager.PipelineManager` in code:

 .. code:: python